j-sherrett/intro-to-git/j-sherrett-intro.md

 # Blockquote

-> This is an example of a warning set aside in a blockquote to make it stand out from the rest of the text.
-You can add icons and make the text italic if you want, or even add a different color to make it CPSC compliant.
+> **WARNING:** *This is an example of a warning set aside in a blockquote to make it stand out from the rest of the text.
+You can add icons and make the text italic if you want, or even add a different color to make it CPSC compliant.*
 >

 # Check Boxes